Bobby Hutton: Death

 Eldridge Cleaver stated that Hutton was shot by the police with his hands up.
 Cleaver also claimed that an Oakland police officer who witnessed the shoot-out later told him: "What they did was first-degree murder."
 Cleaver and two police officers were also wounded.
 Bobby Seale, a fellow Black Panther, has since speculated that the police shot Bobby Hutton thinking they were shooting him.

 Hutton's funeral was held on April 12 at the Ephesians Church of God in Berkeley, California.
 About 1,500 people attended the funeral.
 A rally held afterwards at the Alameda County Courthouse near Lake Merritt in Oakland which was attended by over 2,000 people, and included a eulogy by actor Marlon Brando.
 He was buried at Mountain View Cemetery in Oakland.

-Bobby Hutton's death at the hands of the Oakland police was seen by those sympathetic to the Black Panther Party as an example of police brutality against blacks.
+Bobby Hutton's death at the hands of the Oakland police was seen by those sympathetic to the Black Panther Party as an example of police brutality against black people.
 Hutton was the first Panther to die and "immediately became a martyr for the cause of black power."

 Legacy

 DeFremery Park in West Oakland, California, was unofficially named after Bobby Hutton not long after his death and is now known locally as "Lil' Bobby Hutton Park".
 "Lil' Bobby Hutton Day" has been held annually at the park since April 1998.
 Organized by family members and former Black Panther Party members, the memorial event features speakers, performers, and art works commemorating Hutton's black consciousness and dedication to the party.

+Huey P. Newton's 1973 autobiography Revolutionary Suicide, is dedicated to Hutton.